cchtnn/read_me/README.md

 ## 1. Introduction
 Automated Optical Inspection is an automatic defect tracking method for detecting defect in sample scanned images.
-We present an improved deep learning-based end to end approach for solving problems of detection defective images using a pre trained resnet50 and GRAD-CAM model.
+We present an improved deep learning-based end to end approach for solving problems of detection of defective images using a pre trained resnet50 and GRAD-CAM model.
+We are removing last layer from resnet50 model in order to perform fine tuning.
+The output will be the image with defect and no defect(Percentage Attached).

 <img src="imgs/main_res.png"/>

 ## 2. Setup
-<b>Models are developed in Pytorch based <a href="https://github.com/open-mmlab/mmdetection">MMdetection</a> framework (Version 1.2)</b>
+<b>Models are developed in Pytorch framework (Version 1.6)</b>
 <br>

 <pre>